mf-efi/recruitment-2024/README.md

 * Structure the code and project folder structure in a modular and logical fashion for extra points.

 * Try to avoid any bugs or weirdness in the operating logic.

+* Feel free to add would-be-nice-to-haves in the app / infra setup that you didn't have time to complete as possible further improvements in README.